celyk/godot-isf/README.md

 If you come across a limitation not listed here, please report it by filing an issue on this repository

+# Writing an ISF shader in Godot

+TODO

 # Support

 You can support this addon by reporting bugs and donating via kofi